-Decide on a topic or theme that with GEAR UP goals and objectives.
-Consider what the "takeaways" from the family event should be -- what you want your attendees to leave remembering.
-Discuss what might be important to the families.
+Decide on a topic or theme that has GEAR UP goals and objectives.
+Consider what key takeaways you want attendees to remember from the family event.
+Discuss what might be necessary for the families to achieve these goals.
 A simple theme can prevent miscommunication of the overall message.